By: Susan Dugdale | Last modified: 04-18-2021

 A tribute speech belongs in a special category of speeches called commemorative.
 Its principal purpose is to inspire and celebrate; uniting listeners in sincere, heartfelt gratitude and admiration for its subject.

-If you're been asked to prepare one and need to find out about them, read on.
+If you're been asked to prepare one and need to know more, read on.